SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Calibrations

-This scheme has some limitations.
-Primarily, it often leads to problems near the edges of the field of view.
-This is mostly due to the fact that the images are clipped before the offsets are applied.
-This leads to pixels near the corners being filled with zeroes if there is even a slight rotation, or scale difference, between the cameras.
-Also, the shifts are not accurately described by a quadratic surface near the edges (which the old calibration assumes).
-The calibration itself was also not very robust with respect to rotations.
-The new method, on the other hand, can handle arbitrary rotations and scale differences, and can also be used to align CRISP and CHROMIS images.
+This scheme has problems near the edges of the field of view (FOV).
+This is mostly due to the fact that the images are first cropped to the greatest common FOV before applying the alignment offsets.
+If there is even a slight difference in rotation or scale between the cameras, the subfields near the corners can be shifted outside of the cropped image.
+The data that are missed through this operation, if only in a few pixels, will compromise the restoration.
+In addition, the shifts are not accurately described by a quadratic surface near the edges (which the old calibration assumes).
+The calibration itself was also not very robust with respect to a larger rotation misalignment between cameras.
+The new method, on the other hand, can handle arbitrary rotations and scale differences, and it can also be used to align CRISP and CHROMIS images.